isomerpages/nparks-juronglake/index.md

   maintenance works: Crab Play, Heron Play, Snake Play (Forest Ramble, Lakeside Garden), Water Wall Court (Chinese Garden) & portions of Floral Garden (Japanese Garden).
 The Garden Shuttle Service will be suspended on 11 Feb for an event.
+The Bonsai Gallery will be closed until 20 Feb for maintenance.
   Thank you for your understanding."
 sections:
   - hero:
       title: Jurong Lake Gardens